-- Driving on University business - Work with allergens, Eg laboratory animals, pollen, dust, fish or insects etc. - Travel outside of Europe or North America on University Business
+- Lone Working - Work with allergens, E.g. laboratory animals, pollen, dust, fish or insects etc. - Travel outside of Europe or North America on University Business

 About the University of Oxford

 Welcome to the University of Oxford.
 We aim to lead the world in research and education for the benefit of society both in the UK and globally.
 Oxford's researchers engage with academic, commercial and cultural partners across the world to stimulate high-quality research and enable innovation through a broad range of social, policy and economic impacts.